burlachenkok/burlachenkok.github.io/biography.md

 * AMD Radeon Instinct MI50 from AMD Inc., 2022
 * Dean’s List Award 2023, KAUST

+One of his sports achievements is the title of candidate Master of Sport in Chess which is assigned by the International Chess Federation FIDE.

 ---

-One of his sports achievements is the title of candidate Master of Sport in Chess which is assigned by the International Chess Federation FIDE.
+## Extra Areas of Interests

-Extra areas of his interests:  Scientific Software Development, GPGPU, Compute Performance Optimization, ML/AI solvers, Computer Graphics, Computer Vision, and Physics-Based Simulation.
+Scientific Software Development, GPGPU, Compute Performance Optimization, ML/AI solvers, Computer Graphics, Computer Vision, Physics-Based Simulation.